wuegaki/wuegaki.github.io/output.md

 <!--- - **Uegaki, Wataru**.
 The existential/uniqueness presupposition of wh-complements projects from the answers.
 Under the 2nd round of review at _Linguistics and Philosophy_ --->
 - **Uegaki, Wataru**. *NAND and the communicative efficiency model [[PDF]](https://semanticsarchive.net/Archive/2M0YTUzN/paper.pdf)
-- **Uegaki, Wataru**.
-Non-local use of the Japanese excessive marker sugi as an overtly QRed degree quantifier. (please contact me to obtain a copy)

 #### Monographs

-- **Uegaki, Wataru**. under contract and in progress. *Question-oriented attitudes*.
+- **Uegaki, Wataru**. under contract and in progress. *Question orientedness and the semantics of clausal complementation*.
 Studies in Linguistics and Philosophy series, Springer.

 ### Published or accepted works